Skip to main content

 3

-Enter the IdP entity ID (issuer) exactly as your IdP presents it.
+Copy the entity ID exactly as shown in your IdP settings.

 4

-Toggle SAML to Enabled and save the configuration.
-Users will see a Sign in with SSO button on the login page.
+Toggle SAML to Enabled and save.
+Users see a Sign in with SSO button on the login page.

-Configure your IdP to include these attributes in the SAML assertion.
+Configure your IdP to include the user’s email and display name in the SAML response.